 When we had the chance to create some poster designs for Dior we couldn't believe how lucky we were!
 Keeping it sleek and simple, very different to our usual style, we had so much fun working with the team to create this selection of professional promotional posters.

-An Evening with the Neptune Girls
+An Evening with the Neptune Girls and clothing

 After creating the Neptune Girls' logo, we were so excited to design some posters and social media graphics for their next event.